lwndev/jira-vagrant-install/README.md

 	3. Database Name: jira
 	4. Username: jira
 	5. Password: jira
+6. An Apache revers proxy is used to map port 8080 to 80.
+This occassionally will fail the first time you access JIRA after getting the VM up and running.
+No fear, just reload the page.
 5. 2.
 Credit where credit is due: This project is very closely based off of Nicola Paolucci's Stash provisioning example https://bitbucket.org/durdn/stash-vagrant-install.git.
 Check out https://blogs.atlassian.com/2013/03/instant-java-provisioning-with-vagrant-and-puppet-stash-one-click-install/ for more details